An official website of the United States government

 Mawar was the scariest storm of Brown’s time in Guam because it lasted so long, she said, but the strongest storm was Typhoon Pongsona, which blew in with 173 mph winds and left the entire island without power in December 2002.

 Typhoons and hurricanes are both tropical cyclones, according to the National Oceanic and Atmospheric Administration.
-They’re called typhoons if occurring in the Northwest Pacific and hurricanes in the North Atlantic, central North Pacific and eastern North Pacific.
+Their name depends on geography.
+Typhoons occur in the Northwest Pacific; hurricanes happen in the North Atlantic, central North Pacific and Eastern North Pacific.

-Whatever the name, Brown’s advice is the same: “Prepare, prepare, prepare.”
+Whatever the name, Brown's advice is the same: "Prepare.
+Take it seriously."

 National Preparedness Month is held every September to raise awareness about the importance of preparing for disasters and emergencies.
-The Department of Homeland Security and Red Cross have specific information to help individuals and families prepare for hurricanes and deal with the aftermath.
+The Department of Homeland Security and Red Cross websites offer tips to help individuals prepare for hurricanes and deal with the aftermath.